Must Have Tools For Technical Writing

 With the help of Canva, we can choose the template designs from the many options available.
 These designs can in turn be used to create a graphical representation of data.
 Though we can not create all elements like architectural design, circuit diagrams like how we do in Visio, Canva is still a simple and easy solution for graphical representation.

-Similar to how graphical representation help understands the context more, animation videos are also a very strong way to communicate the information easily.
+Similar to how graphical representation help understand the context more, animation videos are also a very strong way to communicate the information easily.
 Adobe Premiere Pro is a video editing tool but one cannot create animated videos with it.

 That’s why Powtoon makes it to this list of tools for technical writing.
 It is very easy to make animations as per your need and requirements.
 This service is available for free but the disadvantage is that a watermark will appear on such videos.
 So if you are looking to avoid the watermark then definitely it has to be purchased.
 But if animation videos are not the core, then the free version would be of great use.